amaglamatedclyde/RepData_PeerAssessment1/README.md

 ## Assignment

-In this assignment the step count observation data were analyzed and plotted using several methods.
+In this assignment the step count observation data are analyzed and plotted using several methods.
-After imputing values for missing data, the analyses were repeated.
-An output html file was then created by knitr.
+After imputing values for missing data, the analyses are repeated.
+An output html file is then created by knitr.
 All analyses and procedures are documented in the final html report file.

+The overarching purpose is to demonstrate the integration of raw data, data processing, source code, analytic data,
+data analysis and reporting into a single unified file.